tjgreene27/participation/participation.md

 # Lecture 6

 ## How Did I Prepare Before Lecture?
 I have my github account ready, and I have read through the readme of hw1 and the template, as well as skimmed the license.
+Furthermore, I started my git cheat sheet and skimmed the first 3 chapters of the Git book.

 ## How Did I Contribute During Lecture?